EddyVerbruggen/Flashlight-PhoneGap-Plugin/README.md

 });
 ```

-As an alternative to switchOn and switchOff, you can use the toggle function
+As an alternative to `switchOn` and `switchOff`, you can use the `toggle` function
 ```javascript
 window.plugins.flashlight.toggle(); // success/error callbacks may be passed
 ```

 ## 4. CREDITS ##
-* This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
+* This plugin was streamlined and enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
 * The Android code was inspired by the [PhoneGap Torch plugin](https://github.com/phonegap/phonegap-plugins/tree/DEPRECATED/Android/Torch).
 * The iOS code was inspired by [Tom Schreck](https://github.com/tomschreck/iOS-Torch-Plugin).